|

 autumn and the plantings from spring begin to wither and die, they drop their

-produce for our use and seeds for a future harvest.
-In the mythology of the Sabbats as daylight decreases and nights grow longer, God grows old and his strength becomes weaker.
-The Goddess looks on in sorrow and watches God dying, but knows he lives on inside her, a child to be re-born again at Yule in the never-ending cycle of life, death and re-birth.
 Lammas is commonly known by several other names: Lughnasadh (named for the Celtic sun god Lugh), August Eve, Feast of Bread and Harvest Home.
 The name Lammas comes from an old Christianised Saxon term “hlaf maesse” meaning “loaf mass”, which reflects the importance of bread at this time.
-When Christianity arrived many pagan traditions were incorporated and adopted for use in their churches.
+When Christianity arrived many Pagan traditions were incorporated and adapted for use in their churches.
 One such was Lammas.
-On the first Sunday of August homegrown produce and baskets of fruit were donated to the local church, and loaves of bread made from the first corn harvest placed on the church alter to be blessed and consecrated.
+On the first Sunday of August homegrown produce and baskets of fruit were donated to local churches, and loaves of bread made from the first corn harvest placed on the alter to be blessed and consecrated.
 After the service the food was distributed among the old folk and the homeless, or given to hospitals and other charitable organisations.

 Common

-bread products Lammas is the first of three autumnal festivals each year, the others
+Lammas is the first of three autumnal festivals each year, the others

 being Mabon (21st Sept) and Samhain (31st Oct).